ndlopes-github/BoostRace/README.md

 ### Histogram for the number of bursts along the race
 ![Histogram for the number of bursts along the race](readme_images/hist.png?raw=true "Histogram of bursts")

+# Contributing

+We welcome contributions to this project!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+We appreciate your involvement in making this implementation more robust and accurate.

+# License

+This project is currently under MIT license.
+Please refer to the LICENSE file for more information.

+# Contact

+If you have any questions or inquiries regarding this codebase or the associated paper, please contact: [nuno(dot)lopes(at)isel(dot)pt]